operator-framework/olm-docs/content/en/docs/Reference/declarative-config.md

 Declarative Config (DC) is the latest iteration of OLM's index format.
 It is a fully plaintext-based (JSON or YAML) evolution of the previous sqlite database format that is fully backwards compatible.

 ## Motivation
-The primary motivations for this new format are to enable index editting, composability, and extensibility.
+The primary motivations for this new format are to enable index editing, composability, and extensibility.

 ### Editting

 With DC, users interacting with the contents of an index are able to make direct changes to the index format and verify that their changes are valid.

-Because the index is now stored in plaintext rather than an sqlite database, index maintainers can update an index without the use of a custom index-aware tool, like `opm`.
+Because the index is now stored in plaintext rather than a sqlite database, index maintainers can update an index without the use of a custom index-aware tool, like `opm`.

 This editability opens the door for new features and extensions that were otherwise difficult to implement and maintain in a single tool.
 For example:
 - Promoting an existing bundle to a new channel